CMPT-276-SUMMER-2025/final-project-5-lakes/README.md

 **Project  M2 video link:**

 # Folder Structure
-This project is organized into directories for documentation, source code, and tools:
+This project is organized into directories for documentation, source code, and dependencies:

 - `docs/`: Contains project-related documents including our AI disclosure forms.
 - `src/`: The main source code folder, split into: